xiaowuc2/xiaowuc2/README.md

 <br>

 ### Projects ​
    - **[Breast Cancer Prediction: A Machine Learning Approach]()** <br> This proposed project & paper presents a comparison of six machine learning algorithms: XGBoost Classifier, Random Forest, KNN Classifier, Logistic Regression, SVM Classification, Decision Tree on the Wisconsin Diagnostic Breast Cancer dataset which is extracted from a digitised image of an MRI.
+Our research led to 94.96% accuracy with Logistic Regression.
    - **[Simple Harmonic Motion: Data Visulization](https://github.com/qxresearch/Simple-Harmonic-Motion)**<br> This is a physics data visualization project using matplotlib to create a live SHM graph.

 ### Publication ​